 Using a pot scrubber, clean your project (shutter mail organizer).

-If you lifted a lot of dirt, grime or nicotine, it's important to rinse your project well.
-For large projects you can even use a hose as I did on my antique table makeover.
+If you lifted a lot of dirt, grime, or nicotine, it's important to rinse your project well.
+You can even use a hose for large projects, as I did on my antique table makeover.
 On this smaller project, because it was cold, I opted for a tub of water to rinse away all the dirt.

 - Paint Shutter Mail Organizer

 Use your favorite paint.
 I couldn't decide between Black or White, so I compromised and went with HTP Cobblestone.
 I truly love this small paintbrush.
 I've had it for years, and it cleans up nicely and doesn't leave brush strokes.

 All in all, I generally do 2 ½ coats of paint.
 The first coat is very light, the second coat is for great coverage, the half coat is a touch-up coat, painting only where necessary.

 In order to keep letters, cards, etc, from falling through the slats, I opted to apply hot glue ⅓ and ⅔ down the back.
 Notice the blue Sharpie marks.
 Those were to remind me where to apply the hot glue.

 Because the hot glue sets up quickly, I worked in sections attaching the cardboard.